luraess/julia-parallel-course-EGU21/README.md

 > Note that the inversion procedure serves here as proof of concept, as higher resolution and finer tuning may be needed to further improve the misfit minimisation.

 ## Performance metric
-Curious about relevant performance metric for memory-bounded applications?
+Majority of stencil based codes as in this course are memory bounded, meaning the limiting factor in performance is the rate at which memory is transferred from and back between the memory and the arithmetic units.
+The maximal rate at which the memory transfers occur is the memory copy rate, in the order of 50 GB/s for CPUs and about 1 TB/s for modern GPUs.
+The effective memory throughput metric (T_eff) measures how good an iterative stencil-based algorithm performs in terms of memory throughput, to be compared to the memory copy rate.

 Check out the [performance metric section](https://github.com/omlins/ParallelStencil.jl#performance-metric) from the [ParallelStencil.jl] module and this [JuliaCon2020][JuliaCon20a] presentation \[[1][JuliaCon20a]\].

-Add a graph showing iteration count, time to solution, as fn of resolution ?...

 ## Multi-XPU implementation
+Check out [this material](https://github.com/luraess/geo-hpc-course#running-julia-mpi) to figure out how combining [ImplicitGlobalGrid.jl] to [ParallelStencil.jl] enables efficient distributed memory parallelisation on multiple XPUs.

 ⤴️ [_back to content_](#content)